What are the Types of Brain Injuries?

 - Determine his current medication; chronicle changes in medications.

 - Correlate his symptomatology with medications.
-Look at side effects.
-Determine the use of over-the-counter medications/vitamins/supplements.
+Also, look at side effects to determine the use of over-the-counter medications/vitamins/supplements.

 - Review the EEG’s.

 - Research the CT scans of the head.